 Ph.D.
 University of Memphis (1996); A.B.
 Seattle University (1991)

-I am also editor (with Eric S. Nelson) of Between Levinas and Heidegger (SUNY 2011), an issue of Journal of French and Francophone Philosophy on Godard and Philosophy (2010), an issue of The C.L.R.
-James Journal (with Marisa Parham) on Édouard Glissant (2011), and (with Jill Stauffer, Ozlem Biner, and Sharika Thiranagama) a special double issue of Humanity on reconciliation.
-My current research includes a recently completed manuscript entitled Abyssal Beginnings: Glissant, Philosophy, and the Middle Passage and the beginnings of a book-length study of James Baldwin and black Atlantic critical theory.
-Scott Davidson and I are co-editors of the Journal of French and Francophone Philosophy.
+I am also editor (with Eric S. Nelson) of Between Levinas and Heidegger (SUNY 2011), (with Marisa Parham) Theorizing Glissant: Sites and Citations (R&L 2015), an issue of Journal of French and Francophone Philosophy on Godard and Philosophy (2010), an issue of The C.L.R.
+James Journal (with Marisa Parham) on Édouard Glissant (2011), (with Jill Stauffer, Ozlem Biner, and Sharika Thiranagama) a special double issue of Humanity on reconciliation, and (with Grant Farred) issues on James Baldwin in Critical Philosophy of Race and in New Centennial Review.